pvnieo/Manga-Panel-Extractor/README.md

 # Manga-Panel-Extractor
 A python implementation of a Manga Panel Extractor and a dialogue bubble text eraser.
-(But we don't really care that much about text eraser so we micht as well decide to get rid of this)
+(But we don't really care that much about text eraser so we might as well decide to get rid of this)

 The text erasor is based on the CRAFT text detector.
 See [here](https://github.com/clovaai/CRAFT-pytorch) for more information.